 A deep roots mentality

-“There’s something different about this market – a deep roots mentality,” contends Shawn Crowley, managing partner and vice president at Grand Rapids-based Atomic Object.
+“There’s something different about this market – a deep roots mentality,” contends Shawn Crowley, co-CEO at Grand Rapids-based Atomic Object.
 “People here – both business owners and talent – have a long-term vision that, I think, is rooted in our heritage as a manufacturing and agricultural center.”

 Atomic Object has gone so far as to institutionalize that mentality in its vision statement: To be a 100-year-old software consultancy.
 They and several other local firms offer equity shares to encourage rootedness and commitment.